 I get bored easy and I need challenges.

 On December 14, 2007 I graduated from the University of New Mexico School of Law, two years and four months after moving to New Mexico.
 I guess you could say I am a professional student and an academic late bloomer.
 I was not known for academic prowess in high school, but something clicked in my senior year and now here we are with the JD being my third post graduate degree.

-The next big change happened three years ago when grandchildren came upon the scene.
-They have been great.
-Fortunately for me, my job for the last three years has enabled me to travel to see them about 60 times a year.
+The next big change happened in 2008 when the first grandchild came upon the scene.
+It’s been great to watch them grow up.
+Fortunately for me, my job during their first years has enabled me to travel to see them about 60 times a year.
 I always travel with a camera in tow, just in case.

 If you are reading this thanks for the visit.
 Lots of people come here looking for things like quotes about nature, or writing or the like.
 But as you might figure out if you stop by the galleries, I like taking photographs.